-Failure to report existing or developing conditions may jeopardize participation in USY Israel Pilgrimage.
+Failure to report existing or developing conditions may jeopardize participation in a USY Summer Experience.

 The medical form is to be filled out completely and signed by a parent/guardian and doctor.
 No individual whose physician felt that he/she could adapt to the program has been turned away from the trip.